umayrh/umayrh.github.io/_posts/2020-01-11-like-as-not.md

 * "capacity for intricate and idiosyncratic arrangements, total modifiability, undecided alternatives, and thorough internal documentation"
 * "acts like a multifarious, polymorphic, many-dimensional, infinite blackboard"
 * "card file, notebook, index tabs, edge-punching, file folders, scissors and paste, graphic boards, index-strip frames, Xerox machine and the roll-top desk"
 * "many revision processes before they are finished.
-Intellectually they are pondere~ juxtaposed, compared, adapted, transposed, and judged; mechanically they are copied, overwritten with revision markings, rearranged and copied again"
+Intellectually they are pondered juxtaposed, compared, adapted, transposed, and judged; mechanically they are copied, overwritten with revision markings, rearranged and copied again"
 * "different categories of personal notes, separate drafts, outlines and master indices"
 * "niggling complications, hidden passageways, and lurking, detailed interlocks, restrictions, specializations, provisos"